Health Insurance

 "I had no idea Oregon had a department to help solve insurance issues."

-"My teen turns 18 soon.
-How can I keep him on our insurance?"
+"My son turns 26 soon.
+How can I get him insurance?"

 "Welcome to my other part-time job: Insurance Appeals Expert."

-If you don’t have insurance through an employer, the Oregon Health Authority can connect you with trained insurance assistors and community partners to help you find an affordable plan.
+If you don’t have insurance through an employer, the Oregon Health Authority can connect you with trained insurance assisters to help you find an affordable plan.
 They can help you find out if your child qualifies for the Oregon Health Plan too.

-If your child qualifies for Community Developmental Disability Programs, they may be eligible for the Oregon Health Plan as secondary coverage.
+If your child qualifies for Community Developmental Disability Programs, they may be eligible for the Oregon Health Plan as primary or secondary coverage.
 Speak to your child's case manager about this.

-If your child is an American Indian or Alaskan Native, they are eligible for Indian health services.
+If your child is an American Indian or Alaskan Native tribal member, they are eligible for Indian health services.

 Insurance is complicated but necessary for you to understand.
 We have provided some great resources to learn the basics.